 Information entered here in "Tab 2: Organization Info" is for the applicant organization.
-Partner organizations will be entered in Tab 5, subtab 1 and 2.
+Partner organizations will be entered in Tab 4, subtab 2 under the "Project Participants" field.

 The applicant organization entered in Tab 2 should be the same entity listed on the Grants.gov Application for Federal Domestic Assistance/Short Organizational Form submitted in Part 1 of the application.
 For example, if the City of Franklin is listed as the applicant on the Grants.gov Application for Federal Domestic Assistance/Short Organizational Form, the City of Franklin should be listed as the applicant on the Grant Application Form in the Applicant Portal and noted as such in the answers to all narrative questions.